 While not every instance of driving without a license will result in your car being impounded, it is a possibility if you have prior convictions on your record.

-If the police officers do decide to impound your vehicle, they can hold it for up to 30 days.
+If the police officers decide to impound your vehicle, they can hold it for up to 30 days.
 During this time period, you will likely have to pay a fee to the vehicle impound lot in order to retrieve your vehicle once the impound period has ended.

 Get Help From a Driving Without a License Lawyer in California Today

-When you believe your driving privileges are at stake, schedule a free consultation with a dedicated Los Angeles DUI lawyer to learn more about how to approach your defense strategy best.
-You can fill out our secured contact form or call us to start working on your case as soon as today.
+When you believe your driving privileges are at stake, the team at Los Angeles DUI Lawyer can help you schedule a free consultation with a dedicated Los Angeles attorney to learn more about how to best approach your legal defense strategy.